QuanEstimation/QuanEstimation/docs/src/developers.md

 ### **Dr. Mao Zhang**
 **Email:** <zhangmao2018@foxmail.com>
 **Biography:** Dr. Zhang is now working at the United Imaging Healthcare Co., Ltd..
 She used to be a Ph.D. student in the National Precise Gravity Measurement Facility, School of Physics, Huazhong University of Science and Technology.

+### **Mr. Huai-Ming Yu**
+**Huazhong University of Science and Technology**
+**Email:** <HuaimingYuuu@gmail.com>
+**Biography:** Mr. Yu used to be a M.Sc. student at the School of Physics, Huazhong University of Science and Technology.
+His research interests lie primarily in the fields of quantum information, quantum control, quantum foundations, as well as scientific programming and its applications in quantum technology.

 ---